yegor256/blog/_drafts/read-only-master.md

 ## Why CI Doesn't Work?

-CI is great, but the bigger the team (and the code base), the more often the builds get broken.
+CI is great, but the bigger the team (and the code base), the more often their builds get broken.
 And the longer it takes to fix them.
 I've seen many examples where a hard working team starts to ignore that red flags, raised by Jenkins, after a few weeks or trying to keep up.